dpc-sdp/ripple/docs/content/design-system/5.components/input-field.md

 When creating an error message for an input field, use the wording below.

 #### Error: empty input
-- Error message: ‘Enter [the missing information]'.
+- Error message: ‘Enter /[the missing information/]'.
 - Example: 'Enter your name'.

 #### Error: input is too long
-- Error message: ‘[The input] must be [number] characters or less'.
+- Error message: ‘[The input] must be /[number/] characters or less'.
 - Example: 'Delivery address must be 56 characters or less'.

 #### Error: input is too short
-- Error message: ‘[The input] must be [number] characters or more'.
+- Error message: ‘/[The input/] must be /[number/] characters or more'.
 - Example: 'Previous employer must be 3 characters or more'.

 #### Error: input is too long or too short
-- Error message: ‘[The input] must be between [number] and [number] characters'.
+- Error message: ‘/[The input/] must be between /[number/] and /[number/] characters'.
 - Example: 'Justification must be between 3 and 56 characters'.

 #### Error: input uses known characters that aren’t allowed
-- Error message: ‘[The input] must not include [characters]'.
+- Error message: ‘/[The input/] must not include /[characters/]'.
 - Example: ‘Reasons must not include + & ~'.

 #### Error: input uses unknown characters that aren’t allowed
-- Error message: ‘[The input] must only include [list of allowed characters]'.
+- Error message: ‘/[The input/] must only include /[list of allowed characters/]'.
 - Example: ‘Explanations must only include letters, numbers and commas'.

 ---